 |5.2 mi.
 North of Central Holetown|

-A third company worth contacting is Westwater Adventures.
+A third option is Westwater Adventures.
 Offering tours along the island's west coast in a glass bottom boat, this adventure company also allows its guests to take the fun a step further by diving into the sea to get in a bit of snorkeling.
-They're found within Holetown.
+They're situated in Holetown.

-The table below offers information regarding 5 firms that provide snorkeling related services.
+The table right below lists some details concerning 5 places that provide snorkeling services.

 |Barbados Blue Snorkeling||Snorkeling Equipment Rental Service||(246) 434-5764||Downtown Bridgetown, 6.2 mi.
 South of Central Holetown|